emanuelelaface/AmigaBlueKick/README.md

   <img src="https://github.com/emanuelelaface/AmigaBlueKick/blob/main/images/IMG_9772.JPG" alt="Image3" style="width: 32%;">
 </div>

+---

+## Installation From the Binary File

+You can load the binary file **AmigaBlueKick.bin**, which is located in the BIN folder.
+The tool to upload the binary is the `esptool`.
+This is available as web page [esptool](https://espressif.github.io/esptool-js/).
+The web page should be compatible with Chrome browser or similar, probably not with Firefox, but on some operating system (like Mac OS) there can be a problem of binding the port to the web page.

+1. Disconnect the adapter from the AMIGA.
+2. Press and hold the **BOOT** button before connecting the board to the USB cable on the computer.
+Then, connect the board, wait a second, and release the button.
+3. Go on the website, click on Connect, select the port for your adapter, change the Flash Address into 0x0000 and upload the firmware.

 WARNING: DON'T CONNECT THE USB OF THE ESP32 WHEN IT IS CONNECTED TO THE AMIGA.
 THE POWER WILL ARRIVE DIRECTLY TO THE KICKSTART AND THE MAIN BOARD AND MAY DESTROY THEM.